Arcomade/BlendCap/README.md

 - One-click dependency installer (no terminal, no manual Python)
 - Bundled model access, so the ~11 GB setup just works
 - Updates and support
-- Validated on Windows and Linux with NVIDIA GPUs, experimental support on non-nvidia windows and Linux.
+- Validated on Windows and Linux with NVIDIA GPUs; AMD/Intel paths install automatically but aren't hardware-validated yet.

 <div align="center">